Elizabeth Machado

 The Project

 No one should have to choose between losing income and protecting their health.
 But low-wage workers are often fired or get their hours cut for asserting their rights to paid sick leave or safe and healthy working conditions.
-As a result, poor health outcomes and high unemployment are concentrated in the working-class neighborhoods that make our state run.
+As a result, poor health outcomes and high unemployment are concentrated in the working-class neighborhoods that make Massachusetts run.

 • Trained over 425 workers and advocates about sick time and paid medical leave rights